applescotch/applescotch.github.io/_posts/2020-03-31-hello-world.md

 ---
 layout:     post
 title:      "Hello, world"
 subtitle:   "Welcome to Applescotch"
 categories: [meta, writing]
 image:      /assets/taylor-vick-NJTj9jvNo0U-unsplash.jpg
 imagealt:   A cup of coffee
 imagetxt:   The best days, and relationships, begin with good coffee.
 Photo by <a href="https://unsplash.com/@tvick?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Taylor Vick</a> on Unsplash.
 author:     Lane Rettig
+issue_id:   20
 date:     2020-03-31 09:00:00 -0400
 ---
 I’ve tried starting a personal blog a number of times over the past few years.
 Each time, I was stymied by one of two thoughts.